-Join George Maestri for an in-depth discussion in this video Creating the lower-body skeleton, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Creating the lower-body skeleton, part of Maya: Character Rigging.

 Now let's go ahead and start adding a skeleton to our character.…In this case we're going to start with the lower part of the character; we're…going to do the legs and the feet, but before we actually get started, let's go…ahead and do some housekeeping here.…We need to setup layers to make it easier to build the skeleton.…So first thing I want to do is put all the character's geometry on one layer and…then create a second layer for the skeleton.…So I'm going to go ahead and use my Selection tool, and just rubber band select…everything in the scene, and under Layers, go Create Layer from Selected.…